-Relationships don’t just happen!
+Relationships don’t just happen.
 They require work and care to endure and, with time, to evolve in ways that keep both partners fulfilled.
-Such labors are well worth the effort, though, since a lasting marital relationship is the most rewarding bond in life.
+Such labors are well worth the effort, though, since a lasting marital relationship can be the most rewarding bond in life.

 Laying a Solid Foundation

 One of the difficulties faced in intimate relationships is that opposites do attract.
 We are often fascinated by personal traits or background characteristics in our potential partner that we, ourselves, do not possess.

 It is not unusual, for example, for an only child to marry someone from a large family because she is attracted to the excitement and seeming closeness of her partner’s large family.
 At the same time, he is attracted to her quiet and apparently peaceful family.
 It may not be long before she is accusing his family of being “overwhelming” and he is describing her family as “too withdrawn.”
 This is the point at which it is important to stop and recall what brought the partners together.
 With understanding, self-awareness, and a good measure of humor, each is more able to see the advantages and disadvantages of their own as well as their partner’s traits and circumstances.

 Women and men also need to be equals in their relationship.
 A good marriage is not built upon the foundation of one partner feeling like a child and the other feeling like a parent.
 Only when partners relate as peers is it possible to experience mutual respect, sharing, support for each other, and the ability to disagree without the threat of losing the relationship.
 With that type of underpinning, the marriage will thrive.